MasterNovaX/ChocolateRecipes/README.md

 # ChocolateRecipes
 This is my Gr.
 10 final project in HTML/CSS, a website consisting of multiple delicious chocolate recipes.
-Images, hyperlinks and other website elements are all included! <a href=masternovax.github.io/ChocolateRecipes/> Find my website here! </a>
+Images, hyperlinks and other website elements are all included! <a href=index.html> Find the code to my website here! </a>